Skip to content

 How to allow Apache through the Ubuntu firewall

-If your Ubuntu server has a firewall turned on, you need to let Apache’s web traffic through by allowing ports 80 for HTTP and 443 for HTTPS.
+If your Ubuntu server’s firewall is on, you’ll need to let Apache’s web traffic pass through by opening up ports 80 for regular web pages (HTTP) and 443 for secure pages (HTTPS).

 If you’re using UFW to manage the Ubuntu firewall, run the below commands to allow traffic.